 All of these things have played a fairly substantial increase in making the vehicles fuel economy worse.
 Around town, it generally sits at 10.5L/100km.
 Throw a bit of highway driving in without towing and you’ll get a minor increase, but not much.

-Today, we use the Isuzu Dmax to tow a Lifestyle Reconn R2 hybrid camper, which probably weighs in at around 2.2 tonnes when fully loaded.
+Today, we use the Isuzu Dmax to tow a Lifestyle Reconn R2 hybrid camper, which weighs in at around 2.2 tonnes when fully loaded.
 It seems to sit at around 13 – 15L/100km depending on the temperature and how hard we are working it.
+If we are doing lots of off road work it goes up considerably.

 What fuel economy does your 4WD get?
 Are you happy with it?